 After the slate is delivered our physician assistant recruiters stay engaged through every step: scheduling and prepping candidates for interviews, gathering structured interview feedback, running reference checks with prior supervising physicians, navigating offer negotiations, coordinating background and credentialing handoff to the medical staff office, and supporting onboarding through the start date.
 We also handle the harder conversations — counter-offers from current employers, competing offers from derm or surgical platforms, family relocation hesitations, OR-time guarantees — so nothing surprises the employer in the final week before signing.
 Every PA placement carries a 90-day retention guarantee: if a placed PA departs within 90 days, we re-run the search at no additional fee.

-Our physician assistant recruiters work on a standard contingency model — typically 15-25% of first-year base compensation, billed only on a successful start.
+Our physician assistant recruiters work on a standard contingency model, billed only on a successful start.
 No upfront retainers, no engagement fees, no monthly minimums, no charges for resumes that don't convert.
+Pricing is custom-built per search based on specialty, geography, and difficulty — request a quote at /contact and our team will send a tailored proposal within one business day.
 For high-volume employers — dermatology platforms, orthopedic groups, urgent care chains, surgical practices — we offer volume discounts, exclusive search rebates, and dedicated principal recruiter assignment to keep PA pipelines full quarter over quarter.
 Our model aligns our incentives directly with employer outcomes: we get paid when you hire, not when we send a resume, which is why employers can engage our PA recruiters with zero upfront financial risk and evaluate our pipeline against any incumbent firm head-to-head.

-Our physician assistant recruiters operate on a contingency-fee model — typically 15% to 25% of the PA's first-year base compensation, billed only when a placed PA accepts an offer and starts in the role.
+Our physician assistant recruiters operate on a contingency-fee model — billed only when a placed PA accepts an offer and starts in the role.
 There are no upfront fees, no retainer charges, no monthly minimums, and no cost for candidates who don't get hired.
-The exact percentage depends on the specialty, geography, and seniority of the role: high-volume primary care, urgent care, and emergency medicine PA searches typically come in at the lower end of the range, while specialty searches — surgical PA, dermatology PA, orthopedic PA, and senior procedural PA roles — sit at the upper end given the smaller experienced-candidate pool.
+Pricing is built per search based on specialty, geography, and seniority: high-volume primary care, urgent care, and emergency medicine PA searches sit at the lower end of our range, while specialty searches — surgical PA, dermatology PA, orthopedic PA, and senior procedural PA roles — sit at the upper end given the smaller experienced-candidate pool.
+Request a quote at /contact and our team will send a tailored proposal within one business day.
 For employers running multiple concurrent PA searches we offer volume pricing, exclusive search rebates, and a 90-day replacement guarantee on every placement at no additional cost.

 Average time-to-fill depends on specialty, geography, and the comprehensiveness of the offer package.
 Primary care, urgent care, and emergency medicine PA roles in metro markets typically fill in 30-60 days from intake call to signed offer.
 Surgical PA, dermatology PA, orthopedic PA, and other subspecialty PA searches typically take 60-90 days due to the smaller experienced-candidate pool and the procedural, first-assist, and OR-time competencies required.
 Rural and underserved markets typically add 15-30 days.
 Our physician assistant recruiters provide a weekly pipeline update with active candidates, interview status, and offers in flight, so employers always know exactly where every search stands.